mihirchronicles/themihirchronicles.github.io/src/content/bookshelf/how-to-win-friends-and-influence-people.md

 - Try leaving a friendly trail of little sparks of gratitude on your daily trips.
 You will be surprised how they will set small flames of friendship that will be rose beacons on your next visit.
 - Honest appreciation got results where criticism and ridicule failed.
 - Every man I meet is my superior in some way.
 In that, I learn of him. — Ralph Waldo Emerson
+- First, arouse in the other peerson an eager want.
+He who can do this has the whole world with him.
+He who cannot walks a lonely way. — Professor Overstreet
+- It is the individual who is not interested in his fellow men who has the greatest difficulties in life and provides the greatest injury to others.
+It is from among such individuals that all human failures spring. — Alfred Adler
+- Happiness doesn't depend on outward conditions.
+It depends on inner conditions.